 If you have a strategic challenge which is central to the development of your organisation, but perhaps lack the skills or resources to address it, a Knowledge Transfer Partnership (KTP) may offer the solution.

 KTP enables businesses to improve their competitiveness, productivity and performance.
 This is achieved through forming a three-way partnership between your business, a university, and a talented graduate.
 This allows you to access specialist skills and expertise to help your business develop.
 The programme is cost-effective, as it is part-funded by the Government.
 Projects last up to three years.

-Based on figures from 2011-2016, from a single KTP, a business could expect on average:
+According to Innovate UK based on figures from 2011-2016, from a single KTP, a business could expect on average:

 KTP has worked with over 3,000 organisations.
 From manufacturing to design, sustainability to marketing; any business sector, including third sector and public sector organisations such as the NHS, can take part.
 Participants most prove that their business can support the project both financially and in terms of supervision.
 A project has to be commercially beneficial and this has to be clear from the outset.